The New Center for Figurative Painting…

 Inaugural exhibit, February 3rd, 2020

 The Center for Figurative Painting a new “museum/gallery,” as described by artist Simon Dinnerstein, in the heart of Chelsea, New York’s lively art epicenter, opened its inaugural exhibit on February 3rd, 2020.
-But although the coronavirus pandemic has kept it shut, its future is bright.
+But although the coronavirus pandemic curtailed that exhibit, its future is bright.

 Reporting by David Stone

 “The Center for Figurative Painting was formed to provide public exhibition and display of Post-War American Representational painting,” says the founders on their website.

 “Post-War American Representational painting, often overshadowed by other Post-War American art movements, is an important art movement in its own right,” they add, “and deserves a museum dedicated to its display and further study.”

 An all new, nonprofit museum/gallery devoted to post war figurative painting.

 261 West 35th Street (Just east of 8th Avenue), Suite 1408, New York City

 11:00 a.m. to 5:00 p.m., Monday through Friday (Appointment only/Contact email@example.com)